arcxp/arcxp-shared-components/src/blocks/powerup-output-type-block/README.md

 # Power Up outputType
-This packages provides an outputType to be used for Power Ups with only the bare necessities, excluding any additional functionality commonly added (Analytics, Ads, etc.).
-It should only be used for internal usage of the Power Up.
+This package provides an outputType to use for Power Ups with only the bare necessities, excluding any additional functionality commonly added (Analytics, Ads, etc.).
+Use this package only internally with Power Ups.

 ## Restricting Power Up access
 If the Power Up should not be reached from outside of Arc XPs tools, add a redirect rule in Delivery > Redirect UI from the Home screen.
 Inside Composer, only use the *.arcpublishing.com domain.